 Another scent that will repel cats is rosemary.
 Luckily, rosemary is entirely safe for cats to consume!
 So if you are looking for a nontoxic natural substance to deter cats, check out rosemary plants.

-Potted rosemary makes a great addition to a kitchen garden, while rosemary oil will create an odor your cat hates.
+Potted rosemary makes a great addition to a kitchen garden, while rosemary oil will create an odour your cat hates.
 It’s best not to spray perfume directly onto a surface since high concentrations can still irritate your cat.

 8. Dirty Litter Box